microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 ## Proposed Solution

-Shader Execution Reordering (SER) introduces a new HLSL primitive, `ReorderThread`, that enables application-controlled reordering of work across the GPU for improved execution and data coherence.
+Shader Execution Reordering (SER) introduces a new HLSL built-in intrinsic, `ReorderThread`, that enables application-controlled reordering of work across the GPU for improved execution and data coherence.